tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 ## Specifying the signature

 The signature part of the URI is used to authorize the request made with the shared access signature.
-The Blob service uses a Shared Key authorization scheme to authorize a service SAS.
+Azure Storage uses a Shared Key authorization scheme to authorize a service SAS.
 The following table describes how to specify the signature on the URI.

 |Field name|Query parameter|Description|
 |----------------|---------------------|-----------------|